Chronograph of 354

-The Chronograph of 354 (or "Chronography"), also known as the Calendar of 354, is a compilation of chronological and calendrical texts produced in 354 AD for a wealthy Roman Christian named Valentinus by the calligrapher and illustrator Furius Dionysius Filocalus.
+The Chronograph of 354 is a compilation of chronological and calendrical texts produced in 354 AD for a wealthy Roman Christian named Valentinus by the calligrapher and illustrator Furius Dionysius Filocalus.
 The original illustrated manuscript is lost, but several copies have survived.
-It is the earliest dated codex to have full page illustrations.
-The term Calendar of Filocalus is sometimes used to describe the whole collection, and sometimes just the sixth part, which is the Calendar itself.
-Other versions of the names ("Philocalus", "Codex-Calendar of 354", "Chronography of 354") are occasionally used.
+It is the earliest known codex to have had full page illustrations.
+The work is also called the Chronography or Calendar of 354, and the name Calendar of Filocalus or Filocalian Calendar is sometimes used to describe the whole collection, and sometimes just the sixth part, which is the Calendar itself.
+Other versions of the names ("Philocalus", "Philocalian", "Codex-Calendar of 354", etc.) are occasionally used.
 The text and illustrations are available online.
+It has had a variety of other names over the years; the historian Theodor Mommsen titled it "Chronica urbis Romae".

 Amongst other historically significant information, the work contains the earliest reference to the celebration of Christmas as an annual holiday or feast, on December 25, although unique historical dates had been mentioned much earlier by Hippolytus of Rome during 202–211.

 Transmission from antiquity

-The original volume has not survived, but it is thought that it still existed in Carolingian times, by the 8th–9th centuries.
-A number of copies were made at that time, with and without illustrations, which in turn were copied during the Renaissance.
+Various partial copies or adaptations survive from the Carolingian Renaissance of the 8th–9th centuries, which were themselves copied in the Renaissance period.
+For example, Botticelli adapted a figure of the city of Treberis (Trier) who grasps a bound barbarian by the hair for his painting, traditionally called Pallas and the Centaur.

 The most complete and faithful copies of the illustrations are the pen drawings in a 17th-century manuscript from the Barberini collection (Vatican Library, cod.
 Barberini lat.
 2154).
-This was carefully copied, under the supervision of the great antiquary Nicholas-Claude Fabri de Peiresc, from a Carolingian copy, a Codex Luxemburgensis, which was itself lost in the 17th century.
-These drawings, although they are twice removed from the originals, show the variety of sources that the earliest illuminators used as models for manuscript illustration, including metalwork, frescoes, and floor mosaics.
+This was carefully copied in 1620, under the supervision of the great antiquary Nicholas-Claude Fabri de Peiresc, from the Codex Luxemburgensis, (which Peiresc had on long-term "loan").
+These drawings, although twice removed from the originals, show the variety of sources that the earliest illuminators used as models for manuscript illustration, including metalwork, frescoes, and floor mosaics.
 The Roman originals were probably fully painted miniatures.

-Various partial copies or adaptations survive from the Carolingian renaissance and Renaissance periods.
-Botticelli adapted a figure of the city of Treberis (Trier) who grasps a bound barbarian by the hair for his painting, traditionally called Pallas and the Centaur.

-The Vatican Barberini manuscript, made in 1620 for Peiresc, who had the Carolingian Codex Luxemburgensis on long-term loan, is clearly the most faithful.
-After Peiresc's death in 1637 the manuscript disappeared.
-However some folios had already been lost from the Codex Luxemburgensis before Peiresc received it, and other copies have some of these.
+The copy used for the Vatican Barberini manuscript disappeared after Peiresc's death in 1637.
+However some folios had evidently already been lost from this Codex Luxemburgensis before Peiresc received it, since other copies include them.
 The suggestion of Carl Nordenfalk that the Codex Luxemburgensis copied by Peiresc was actually the Roman original has not been accepted.
 Peiresc himself thought the manuscript was seven or eight hundred years old when he had it, and, though Mabillon had not yet published his De re diplomatica (1681), the first systematic work of paleography, most scholars, following Meyer Schapiro, believe Peiresc would have been able to make a correct judgement on its age.
 For a full list of manuscripts with copies after the originals, see the external link.